 This recipe has the perfect amount of chocolate flavor in addition to the added benefit of healthy fats and proteins.
 Protein is great for athletes to help rebuild the muscle that tears down during exertion.

 - 1/3 cup walnuts (measure walnuts then chop)

 - 4 TBSP chocolate chips

 - 3/4 cup almond butter

 - pinch salt

-Finally roll them out into balls and flash freeze on a cookie sheet lined with parchment paper.
-15 minutes in the freezer is plenty of time.
+Finally, roll them out into balls and flash freeze on a cookie sheet lined with parchment paper.
+Fifteen minutes in the freezer is plenty of time.
 Then store in a gallon size freezer bag and keep in the freezer.
 Take them out in the morning to pack in a lunch or take with you to sports practice.
-The chocolate whey protein energy bites will thaw easily and be ready to eat.
+The chocolate whey protein energy bites will thaw quickly and be ready to eat.
 This recipe makes about 20 protein bites.

 Substitutions in the Recipe

 I developed this recipe with items I had on hand.
-Substitutions are fine as long as they are along the same consistency.
+Substitutions are acceptable as long as they are similar to the same consistency.
 For example, you could use peanut butter instead of almond butter.
 You could also use pecans in place of the walnuts or something similar.
 The recipe needs the nut butter and honey to hold the energy bites together.
 Subbing sugar for the honey would not work in this recipe.

-Your savvy tip for today is to keep your pantry stocked with different ingredients that can be used for making protein snacks.
+Your savvy tip for today is to keep your pantry stocked with different ingredients that you can use for making protein snacks.
 Homemade is cheaper.
 Above all, this method also allows you to control what is going into the food you feed your family.
 Considering this, here is a list of things you can use to make different protein snacks.
-I actually keep most of these on hand at all times.
-Then I am always able to come up with something even when my kids are convinced we have nothing.
+I keep most of these on hand at all times.
+Then I am always able to come up with something even when my kids assume we have nothing.